caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 ```

 By the method (verb) of the HTTP request.
 Verbs should be uppercase, like `POST`.
 Can match one or many methods.

+There can be multiple `method` matchers per named matcher, merging them.
+The verbs will be OR'ed.

 #### Examples: